Election FAQs During COVID-19

-As global concerns surrounding the Covid-19 virus (“Coronavirus”) expand and world governments take steps to minimize the spread of illness, many districts and multiple districts are inquiring about the obligations and the challenges in holding constitutionally-mandated conventions.
+As global concerns surrounding the Covid-19 virus (“Coronavirus”) remain prevalent throughout the world and local governments continue to monitor the spread of the illness or its variants, many districts and multiple districts may have to consider the health and safety of attendees when determining whether to conduct constitutionally-mandated conventions in person.
 LCI understands those concerns, and supports the efforts of districts and multiple districts to ensure the safety of our Lions convention attendees and the community at large.

-For those Lions Districts (single, sub- and multiple) that are located in countries where government restrictions are limiting the ability of the district to conduct elections, or where public gatherings are being discouraged or prohibited in order to protect the health and safety of citizens and minimize the potential spread of illness, please be advised that alternative methods for conducting the requisite elections, and conducting voting on any resolutions that are not able to be postponed, will be permissible if district conventions cannot be held in-person.
+For those Lions Districts (single, sub- and multiple) that are located in countries where government restrictions are limiting the ability of the district to conduct elections, or where public gatherings are being discouraged or prohibited in order to protect the health and safety of citizens and minimize the potential spread of illness, please be advised that alternative methods for conducting the requisite elections are permissible if district conventions cannot be held in-person.

 Many of the provisions of your district’s constitution and by-laws must still be applied to conducting elections, including the following:

 - Issue an Official Call detailing the time, date and location of the convention to all clubs at least sixty (60) days prior to the district convention.